The Problem with No-Till Gardening

 I was doing all this by hand because I didn’t want to disrupt the soil with a machine.
 And yet, my hoe was still going 2 inches under the soil and disrupting all kinds of things!

-I was fed up with the time that this took, and looked into other options.
+I was fed up with the time that this took, and looked into other garden tool options.
 The first being a tilther.
 This is a $650 machine that blends the top 2 inches of soil into a finely ground tilth ready for planting.
 Exactly what I’ve been doing by hand but faster and easier!

 The second option was an attachment to the BCS tractor called a power harrow.
 A power harrow stirs the soil with an egg beater motion to create a uniform seed bed.
 It is very powerful but can be set to only an inch or two deep.